 You can literally puree pretty much any food for your baby!
 The best foods to start with are sweeter vegetables or less-sweet fruits including:

-Once your baby has mastered these purees, you can move onto more “pungent” veggies, tart fruits, and proteins like:
+Once your baby has mastered these purees, you can move onto more “pungent” veggies, tart fresh fruit, and proteins like:

 - Stone Fruits and Cherries

 - Chickpeas / Beans